 Beat egg yolks with sugar until light and lemon colored.
 Sprinkle ground almonds and flour over batter and fold in gently.
 Fold in the egg whites and lemon juice or vanilla carefully so as not to deflate the batter.

 Portion batter evenly into prepared pans.
-For four pans, bake about 10 to 15 minutes or until cakes pull away from sides of pan and underside is golden brown.
-For one pan, bake 30 to 40 minutes or until golden on the bottom.
+For four pans, bake about 10 to 15 minutes or until cakes pull away from sides of pan and top is golden brown.
+For one pan, bake 30 to 40 minutes or until golden.
 Cool in the pans.

 On a serving platter, place one sponge cake layer and spread with 1/4 chocolate buttercream.
 Repeat 2 more times and top with the last sponge cake layer.
 Reserve the last 1/4 of buttercream for the sides.
 Refrigerate, covered, 1 hour.

 Strain the apricot mixture and brush entire top of cake with glaze and let dry for 15 minutes.

 Place all fondant ingredients in a small saucepan and stir until well mixed.
 Set over low heat and stir until dissolved.
 Don't let the temperature exceed 100 F on a candy thermometer.
-If glaze doesn't look opaque enough, add more confectioners' sugar.
+If glaze doesn't look opaque enough, add more powdered sugar.

 Place chocolate-oil mixture in a squeeze bottle and set aside.
 Pour warm fondant over torte, tilting so the entire top is covered.
 If some drips down the sides, that's okay because it will be covered with the reserved buttercream.
 If it looks too transparent, you will have to apply another coat, but wait until this one dries.

 If the fondant is the way you like it, before it dries, take the squeeze bottle and draw 4 or 5 concentric circles on the top of the torte.
 Using a skewer or the tip of a knife, drag it lightly through the lines from the center of the torte to the edge 8 times to make a chevron pattern.